 Gradually it effects personality and relationships.

 Hearing loss is linked to memory loss and dementia

 In 2013, Frank R. Lin, MD, Ph.D conducted a study on the topic of hearing loss and cognitive decline.
 The study observed 1,984 adults over the course of six years, tracking the progression of their hearing loss in relation to their cognitive function.
-He found that there is little doubt that hearing loss is a factor in loss of mental acuity in older adults.
+He found that there is little doubt that hearing loss is a factor affecting loss of mental acuity in older adults.

 The study found that the people with more severe hearing loss, had a greater likelihood of developing a cognitive disorder, and an increased decline in mental function.
 Even subjects with mild hearing loss were found more likely to experience cognitive difficulties like memory loss and dementia, it is also linked to increased falls.

 The exact link between hearing loss and cognitive decline is not yet fully understood and current studies are focusing on this question.
 It is possible that is due to increased “cognitive load”, where the brain is overwhelmed with demands on its limited resources.
-Concentrating hard to follow the conversation means we have less resources for other things like memory and maintaining balance.
+Concentrating hard to follow the conversation means we have fewer resources for other things like memory and maintaining balance.

 “Communicating when you have a hearing loss, takes up lot of brain power.
 It’s a bit like a computer that runs slower when there is a large program running in the background.” says Maree O’Sullivan, Audiologist from Auckland Hearing.

-There is now evidence that the part of the brain that was used by the hearing system gets reallocated and is used by the visual system in people with hearing loss.
-“Declines in hearing abilities may also accelerate gray matter atrophy and increase the listening effort necessary to comprehend speech.
+There is evidence that the part of the brain that was used by the hearing system gets reallocated and is used by the visual system in people with hearing loss.
+“Declines in hearing abilities may also accelerate grey matter atrophy and increase the listening effort necessary to comprehend speech.
 Hearing aids may not only improve hearing but preserve the brain,” said Dr. Lin.